-Best Bluetooth Speaker Buying Guide: Welcome to TechRadar's round-up of the best Bluetooth speakers you can buy in 2017.
+Best Bluetooth Speakers Buying Guide: Welcome to TechRadar's round-up of the bluetooth speakers you can buy in 2018.

 How to pick out the best Bluetooth speaker

 With so much choice it's no huge surprise that the question we've been asked time and time again when it comes to Bluetooth speakers is: How do I pick out the best one for me?

 Well, although it may seem like the choice is endless, there are plenty with unique selling points.
 Some are rugged.
 Some are stylish.
 Some are weatherproof and some aren't fit for the outdoors.

 If you're having problems figuring out what speaker might work for you, start by picturing where you're going to use it and find a speaker that matches that setting.
 If you're a beach person, that means water- and dust-proofing are key.
 If you're a party person, you might want the ability to connect two speakers together or a speaker with multi-point pairing that allows multiple devices to connect at a time.
 We'll break down these features for you below to help you find a speaker that first for your unique lifestyle.

 However, regardless of what features you want from your speaker, its imperative that it has a decent battery life and good level of sound quality.
 There's no point in having a device packed full of features if its battery dies quickly and it sounds rubbish.
 All of our picks fulfill these two requirements, so when you're picking from this list you can afford to focus more on features.

 Whatever your budget and whatever your needs, here are 10 outstanding Bluetooth wireless speakers, ranked by their price-to-performance ratio, that will surely work for you.